matchavez/mc/pages/02.projects-and-notes/01.replicate-this-site/03.typography/default.md

 title: Typography
 ---

 !!!
 Most of the changes in typographical theming are taken from a modified theme of Typora.
 The Typora .css is available at [my GitHub](https://github.com/matchavez/TyporaThemes/).
+If you're looking for the current theme, the site [custom.css](https://github.com/matchavez/mc/blob/master/themes/learn2/css/custom.css) can also be found there.

 ---